Egaless/CofDock-/README.md

 Returns:

-The path to the prepared pdbqt file.
+- path to the prepared file
+- prepared to dock `ligand.pdbqt`

 ### `to_complex(receptor_file: str, docked_ligand_file: str, output_file: str) -> None`

-Combine receptor and ligand files into a complex pdb file.
+Combine receptor.pdb and ligand.pdb files into a complex.pdb file. **Very usefull function to use in any case, good to have**

 Arguments:

 - `receptor_file` (str): Path to the receptor pdb file.
 - `docked_ligand_file` (str): Path to the docked ligand pdb file.
 - `output_file` (str): Path to the output complex pdb file.

+Returns :

+- `complex.pdb` file